 Animal Welfare

 Kraft Heinz believes that animals deserve a good quality of life and to be treated humanely.
 We have an unwavering commitment to the care of animals in our supply chain.
-Although we neither own nor manage farms, we align with our suppliers in requiring their animals be treated with care, understanding and respect.
+Although we neither own nor manage farms, we align with our suppliers in requiring that their animals be treated with care, understanding, and respect.

 Source 100% of eggs globally from cage-free or better* hens by 2025.